 How am I assigned a faculty mentor?

 A Faculty Mentor is a professor from your discipline who works with you as you move towards your future career.
-You will discuss about possible graduate schools, internships, research opportunities,
+You will discuss possible graduate schools, internships, research opportunities,

 and possible jobs in your field.